adityajain26/online-editor/README.md

 # OnlineEditor

+Currently the project is updated and migrated to version 17.1.1.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.0.
-Update : Currently the project is updated and migrated to version 17.1.1.

 ## Development server